-Grades 10, 11, 12 semester 2 periods/cycle .2 credit 5185 Semester 1 PE 5285 Semester 2 PE
+Grades 10, 11, 12 Semester .25 credit

+5185 Semester 1 PE

+5285 Semester 2 PE

 Do you love hoops?
 Join basketball elective class and let the fun begin!
 Whether competing in a 3v3 class tournament or going for a class championship in 5v5 full court basketball, you will enjoy competing with a class filled with students who love to ball.
 Learn the game, improve your game, and have a blast during your school day!